pjz987/pdx-code-guild-adventure/platformer-mechanics-2/README.md

 Notice that these AABB methods are slightly different than the `KinematicBody` methods.
 The `FakeRaycast` is just a point.
 It has a `Vector2` for position, but no dimensions.
 No height and width.

 Real raycasts are quite different.
-They have a long history in games and were famously used to make old shooters like Doom and Wolfenstein 3D appear 3D even though they were drawn on a flat canvas...
-I think.
+They have a long history in games and were famously used to make old shooters like Doom and Wolfenstein 3D appear 3D even though they were drawn on a flat canvas and are used for collision in modern games.

 So, to come back to the `Enemy` class, it has these two properties defined in its `constructor`: